Checklist Directions: Please use this checklist to determine whether your course syllabus includes the components of a learner-centered syllabus.

 ____ Expectations for performance

-____ Explain how students will be evaluated and grades assigned.
+____ Explain how students will be evaluated and how grades will be assigned.

 ____ Include components of final grade, weights assigned to each component, information regarding grading on a curve or scale, etc.